MihirGanguli-tech/loanguard-project/README.md

 - pytorch neural network model (most likely would not outperform lightGBM anyway, due to high proportion of missing values and mixed data types)
 - containerize with Docker
 - Streamlit frontend
-- make sure that values entered into the API match a certain format.
+- Error handling to ensure that data entered for the predictions is in the correct format, with correct type of values.
 - CI/CD pipeline with GitHub Actions